Thank you for agreeing to be interviewed for my podcast.

 - Copyright control.
 With the exception of your music which is used with permission, the copyright ownership of the finished recording is solely that of Reedsmore Ltd, the show’s production company.

 - You won’t be offensive for the sake of it.
 As we’re not on the radio, swearing is generally okay.
 I also respect artistic integrity and understand that some subject matter within art can be hard to deal with.
-However, shock is worthless: Being offensive purely for the sake of it is frankly boring, and so is likely to result in the termination of the interview and/or the withholding of the recording from publication.
+However, being offensive purely for shock value is facile and dull, so is likely to result in the termination of the interview and/or the withholding of the recording from publication.

 - No obligation.
 You agree that I am under no obligation whatsoever to publish the finished interview and neither I nor Reedsmore Ltd can be held liable for any loss incurred by delaying or preventing publication for any reason.